When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Magnet Fishing

-Materials: Magnetic wands and magnets and prizes.
+Materials: Magnetic wands, paper clips, and small prizes.

 Instructions: